 I loved getting to know Captain Kel Cheris and the infamous tactician Shuos Jedao as they shared one body.
 They both have such distinct compelling personalities and intriguing pasts but it was interesting to see where they could find common ground.
 Like Cheris, I was disturbed by how rational and human Jedao sounded for someone responsible for a massacre.
 The mystery behind the massacre pulls the reader into Jedao’s past as the action picks up in the latter half of the story.
 (No spoilers – it is my favourite part of the story).

 In between the tense political negotiations and planning, the smaller and lighter humanising moments of the novel shone too.
 In particular, I liked Jedao’s bemusement over Cheris’ leisure down time activity of watching silly duelling dramas and comedies.
 The secret transmissions between Heptarch Liozh Zai and Vh were also filled with as much sly humour as politics.
 I also appreciated that the servers had their own community and politics aside from wryly observing human courtship and politics on the ship.
-Same-sex relationships are a normal part of the different cultures (Cheris mentions her past girlfriend and Jedao is bisexual).
-Secret relationships only exist if military ranking prohibits liaisons – this applies to both heterosexual and same-sex relationships.
+In terms of relationships, Cheris mentions her past girlfriend and Jedao is bisexual/pan.
+Secret relationships only exist if military ranking prohibits liaisons – this applies to all relationships.
 The story also takes place in an Asian multicultural universe.